dongyang-cs/algorithm/README.md

 # algorithm
-almost all algorthm is base on Collection, but sometimes, we need tools base on array, that is it.
+almost all algorithm is base on Collection, but sometimes, we need tools base on array, that is it.